YunyuZhang/DS_Project5_Task_Runner/README.md

 # Project 5 Part 1 Task Runner

-As I continue working on Project 5, I have put together a bash script that automates the running of all tasks in Part I.
+As I continue working on Project 5, I have put together a bash script that automates the execution of all tasks in Part I.

 This script will:
 - Copy and paste all necessary input files to Hadoop.